 - Find a green branch/stick.
 You’ll need a tree branch at least 2’ long and a few inches thick.
 The greener the better, as you don’t want your handle to burn along with your flame.

-2. For fuel, you can use natural (tree pitch/resin, bark) or manmade (kerosene, gas, lighter fluid) materials.
+- For Fuel, you can use neutral (tree pitch/resin, bark) or manmade (Kerosene, gas, lighter fluid) materials.
 If using manmade fuels, cut a strip of cotton cloth about 1’ wide, and 2-3’ long.
 The longer you need your torch to burn, the bigger to cut the cloth.
-If using natural fuels, forgo the cloth, coat the end of the stick with the bark/pitch, and skip to Step 5.
+If using natural fuels, forgo the cloth, coat the end of the stick with the bark/pitch, and skip to step 5.